HoneyBook Review: My Pre-Wedding Workflow Step-By-Step

 That’s where HoneyBook comes in!
 Within HoneyBook, you can automate every single one of these steps for each of your wedding clients.
 And you don’t need to keep track of anything, HoneyBook will do it for you.
 You can choose to receive reminders at a certain time before or after your clients’ wedding date.
 This comes in handy particularly when you send the anniversary email.

 If HoneyBook helped you book just one anniversary session a year, would it be worth it to you?!
 Not only would it pay for itself with just one session, but it could help you save a LOT of time by automating your pre-wedding workflow.
-You can be as hands off as you’d like within the booking process, and still have all the information in one place to reference as many times as you need to.
-No more searching though multiple email chains!

 This is exactly how I use HoneyBook in my business to streamline my workflow before and after a wedding to stay more organized without being overwhelmed.
 I hope you enjoyed this HoneyBook review and found it helpful!